CUBRID/cubrid-manual/en/sql/tuning.rst

                 *   sargs: term[0]: sargs represent data filter(WHERE condition which does not use an index); it means that term[0] is the condition used as data filter.
                 *   cost: A cost to perform this syntax.

                     *   card: It means cardinality.
+Note that this is an approximate value.

         *   cost: A cost to perform all syntaxes.
 It includes the previously performed cost.

             *   card: It means cardinality.
+Note that this is an approximate value.

 **Query Plan Related Terms**